Bhupesh-V/Bhupesh-V.github.io/_posts/2020-8-9-monitor-network-usage-stats-in-linux.md

 > **Homework**: Figure out how to make this data persist.

-Also have you ever been a class montior in your school?, I was once in 9th grade :)
+Also, have you ever been a class monitor in your school?
+I was once in 9th grade :)